 After this, the father, the head of household, presides over the meal as the authority and teacher of the children.
 The head of household often begins with a recitation of the fifteen parts of the Seder, called the fifteen steps to freedom.
-The sages taught that the Passover feast occurs on the fifteenth day of nisan, so there are fifteen parts of the Seder: kiddush, the first cup of wine; urkhatz, the washing of hands; karpas, dipping the green vegetable in salt water; yachatz, breaking of the middle matzah; magid, the telling of the Passover story; rakhtza, the second washing of hands; motzi, the blessing; matzah, the eating; maror, the bitter herbs; korekh, the sandwich of broken matzah held together by bitter herbs and kharoset; shulkhan orekh, the festive meal; tzafun, eating of the afikoman; barukh, the grace after the meal; hallel, the song of praise; and finally the nirtzah, “Next year in Jerusalem.”
+The sages taught that the Passover feast occurs on the fifteenth day of nisan, so there are fifteen parts of the Seder: kiddush, the first cup of wine; urkhatz, the washing of hands; karpas, dipping the root vegetable in salt water; yachatz, breaking of the middle matzah; magid, the telling of the Passover story; rakhtza, the second washing of hands; motzi, the blessing; matzah, the eating; maror, the bitter herbs; korekh, the sandwich of broken matzah held together by bitter herbs and kharoset; shulkhan orekh, the festive meal; tzafun, eating of the afikoman; barukh, the grace after the meal; hallel, the song of praise; and finally the nirtzah, “Next year in Jerusalem.”

 The theme of oral teaching pervades the entire Seder.
 These Hebrew names form a rhyme that children can easily memorize: kiddush urkhatz karpas yachatz magid rakhtza motzi matzah maror korekh shulkhan orekh tzafun barukh hallel nirtzah.

 Catholics also light white candles before beginning the Holy Sacrifice of the Mass.